AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

 ## [Environment](#env)
-ANTARES Solver/Simulator is a cross-platform project using components compatible with many 32 bits and 64 bits OS (Windows, Linux, Unix).
+ANTARES Solver/Simulator is a cross-platform project using components compatible with many 64 bits OS (Windows, Linux, Unix).

 The source distribution accompanying this file has been tested for successful build on: